Avalanche Safety Series: Forecast

 Why do you need the forecast?

 The avalanche forecast is very much like the weather forecast.
 It’s something you should check every time you go into the hills.
-Depending on what the forecast contains you may need to adjust your plans in order to avoid dangerous terrain (and by this we mean terrain that may have an increased risk of an avalanche).
+Depending on what the forecast contains you may need to adjust your plans in order to avoid dangerous terrain (and by this we mean terrain that may have an increased danger of avalanches).

 The avalanche forecast will provide you a broad range of information, such as: